microsoft/IoT-For-Beginners/4-manufacturing/lessons/2-check-fruit-from-device/virtual-device-camera.md

 # Capture an image - Virtual IoT Hardware

-In this part of the lesson, you will add a camera sensor to your  yirtual IoT device, and read images from it.
+In this part of the lesson, you will add a camera sensor to your virtual IoT device, and read images from it.

 ## Hardware